Bernat-Pablo/Back-In-Time/README.md

 # Back In Time

 ## Introduction
-Platformed game created by two students from Terrassa
+Platformer game created by two students from Terrassa.
+The player can go back 3s in time by pressing ENTER.

 <p>
   <img src="Assets/screenshots/main_menu.png" width="49%" title="Main Menu">